+'''

+15 + 4

 27 Max(17, 4, 24/8) / (19 + 22)

 &NAME; + "@lsoft.com"

 (ToNum(&AGE;) - 2004) 10

-ToDate(CurrentTimeMillis, "MM/dd/yyyy HH:mm") '''
+ToDate(CurrentTimeMillis, "MM/dd/yyyy HH:mm")

+'''

-See Appendix A: Using Formulas in Hosted Recipient List Target Groups for a detailed description of formulas and functions.
+See Appendix A: Using Calculation Formulas for a detailed description of formulas and functions.

 Note: Formulas may also contain parameter placeholders, which allows for the definition of conditions with formulas, where one or several values in the formula are not known at the time the formula and condition are written, but are instead supplied later by the end user who uses this target group in the Define Recipients wizard.
-(See Section 18 Defining Parameters for details about how to include parameters in formulas and read the following sub-section about condition parameters in general).
+(See Section 19 Defining Parameters for details about how to include parameters in formulas and read the following sub-section about condition parameters in general).